-Design Exceptions: shall be any request to modify any standards in Section VI Building Form and Development Standards, Section VIII Signage Standards, and requirements from the Padre Boulevard and Entertainment District Design Guidelines.
+Design Exceptions: shall be any request to modify any standards in Section 6, Building Form and Development Standards, Section 9 Building Design Standards, Section 9 Architectural Standards, Section 9 Sustainability Standards, Section 8 Signage Standards, and Section 9 Open Space Standards.

 Development Application: shall be any application for development that changes the outward appearance of a building or site within the Padre Boulevard and Entertainment District.
 It shall include applications for new buildings and signs, additions or modifications to existing buildings, signs or site.
 It shall include site plans, landscape plans, façade improvement plans, surface parking lot plans, sign applications, and similar requests but shall not include building permit applications.
 Existing Development: shall be all development (buildings and uses) that existed on or before May 1, 2011.